Annabelle Serpentine Dance: Production and distribution

 Different versions of the film were released on four different dates: August 10, 1894; February 1895; April–August 1895; and May 8, 1897.
 The film was directed by William K.L.
 Dickson and William Heise.
 Heise was also producer and camera operator.

-Film historians have commented on the possibilities for viewers to slow down the hand cranking of the footage; it was not technically possible in other art forms.
+Film historians have commented on the possibilities for viewers to slow down the hand cranking of the footage; this was not technically possible in other art forms.